 Deploy configurations for all server roles

-This procedure describes using the Splunk deployment server to deploy the Splunk App for Microsoft Exchange configurations to Splunk universal forwarders already installed on each of the Exchange server systems in your environment.
-Before you proceed, make sure you have followed the instructions in "Install a universal forwarder on each Exchange server".
+This procedure describes using the Splunk deployment server to deploy the Splunk App for Windows Infrastructure configurations to Splunk universal forwarders that you have installed on each of the Windows systems in your environment.

-You do not have to use deployment server to deploy the Splunk App for Microsoft Exchange--you can copy the appropriate components to the forwarders and search heads by hand if you like.
-A benefit to using deployment server is that you can update the components very easily when a new version of the app becomes available.
+Note: You do not have to use a deployment server to deploy the Splunk App for Windows Infrastructure--you can copy the appropriate components to the universal forwarders and search heads by hand if you like.
+However, a benefit to using deployment server is that you can update the components very easily later, when a new version of the app becomes available.

 You can configure your central Splunk instance to be a deployment server, or install full Splunk on another server and configure it as the deployment server.

 - For information on using the deployment server, refer to "About deployment server" in the core Splunk documentation.

 Prepare the deployment on the deployment server

 To configure your deployment server:

 %SPLUNK_HOME%\etc\system\local\serverclass.conf on your deployment server to specify a server class for each server role and Windows Server version and optionally one for the server running the reputation service (which must have Internet access).
 The recommended naming convention is: